Dave Ahrens -- Jeremy Allyn -- Jaime Alvaro -- Matthew Barela

 Dave is a native of Colorado and has been climbing mountains since age 12, and has been guiding professionally for over 8 years.
 Dave has experience in a wide range of guiding including river rafting, kayaking, fishing, ice, rock, and big mountain expeditions.
 Dave currently splits his time between Alaska, Colorado, and Washington.
 He has the distinction of being the only known guide to climb Denali from both the north and south sides of the mountain in the same season.
 He is a certified AMGA Alpine Guide and is working towards his full IFMGA certification in the coming years.
 The past few winters have seen Dave ski guiding at Silverton Mountain in Colorado, and ice guiding in Ouray.
 He has Level 3 avalanche certification and is a Wilderness First Responder.
 A love of introducing people to mountains and rivers keeps Dave on the move, always looking for the next thrill with a smile and great style.

 Jeremy moved to the Pacific Northwest from New England in 1987, discovering the amazing climbing and skiing of the North Cascades and British Columbia's "white wilderness."
 Jeremy turned his passion into a profession in 2002.
-Since then he has guided expeditions and climbs in Alaska, Canada, Red Rocks, the Sierra Nevada, and North Cascades.
-In his spare time Jeremy enjoys writing, photography and music, and continues to explore his home turf - Washington's North
+Since then he has guided expeditions and climbs in Alaska, Canada, Red Rocks, the Sierra Nevada, the North Cascades, Colombia and Nepal.
+In his spare time Jeremy enjoys writing, photography and music, and continues to explore his home turf - Washington's Northwest.

 Originally from Santiago, but based in Puerto Natales, Jaime has spent years guiding groups in Patagonia, integrating geography, history and cultural knowledge into his tours.
 He is trained in eco tourism, Leave No Trace techniques, and holds his Wilderness First Responder certification.
 Besides his obvious interests in trekking, mountain and ice climbing, he also enjoys mountain biking and horseback riding.
 With his first forays into rock climbing school in the central Chilean Andes, Jaime began to explore its mountains and interpret its geography, getting to spend more time in the outdoors in the city.
 He is a devoted lover of nature and mountains and enjoys using each field trip as a new opportunity and space for meditation.